niplav/site/transfer.md

 4. __OODA-loop-likes__: Methods that structure the problem-solving process, such as the [Pólya method](#Plya_Method) or [DMAIC](https://en.wikipedia.org/wiki/DMAIC).
 In most cases, these haven't been tested well or at all, but they are popular in the business context.
 Also they look all the same to me, but probably have the advantage of functioning as [checklists](https://en.wikipedia.org/wiki/Checklist_Manifesto) when performing a task.
 5. __Transfer Within Domains__: Methods that are supposed to help with getting knowledge about a particular domain [from an expert to a trainee](#Accelerated_Expertise), or from [training to application on the job](https://www.semanticscholar.org/paper/Training-Transfer%3A-An-Integrative-Literature-Review-Burke-Hutchins/b4432f65b76d9a8d44b8ff68fd01239134f9aec5).
 Those methods have a high fixed cost since experts have to be interviewed and whole curricula have to be created, but they work *very well* at the task they've been created for (where training sometimes is sped up by more than an order of magnitude).

-In general, the tension I was observing is that industry and the military are the ones who perform well/do non-fake things, but academia are the ones who actually measure and report those measures to the public.

 Additionally, most of the research is on subjects which are probably not intrinsically motivated to apply a technique well (i.e. high school students, military trainees, and university students), so there is a bunch of selection pressure on techniques which still work with demotivated subjects.
 I expect that many techniques work much better with already motivated subjects, especially ones that are easy to goodhart.

+In general, the tension I was observing is that industry and the military are the ones who perform well/do non-fake things, but academia are the ones who actually measure and report those measures to the public.

+From when I've talked with people from industry, they don't seem at all interested in tracking per-employee performance (e.g. Google isn't running RCTs on their engineers to increase their coding performance, and estimates for how long projects will take [are not tracked & scored](./eschews.html#Software_Development_Effort_Estimation)).
+I also haven't seen many studies quantifying the individual performance of employees, especially high-earning white collar knowledge-workers.

 ### Recommendations